 Sababa tells us how its order and pay app has benefitted the restaurant

-Fetch is an order and pay app used by several restaurants across London, and Soho-based Sababa is one of them.
+Fetch is a restaurant ordering app used by several restaurants across London, and Soho-based Sababa is one of them.
 We got in touch with the busy Middle Eastern-inspired restaurant to talk about the benefits it’s experienced since investing in its order and pay app.

 What is a web-based order and pay app?

 A web-based or browser-based order and pay app is usually accessed via a QR code.
 There’s a trend that web-based apps are preferred by customers, as they require far less faff on arrival and don’t take up device storage space.